IBM-Cloud/docs/services/DeploymentRiskAnalytics/create_criteria.md

 For items that have test cases, you can specify critical test cases, which are tests that must pass regardless of the acceptable percentage.
 Critical test case names must match the `full title` attribute of the test case, which is as follows:
 * For Karma/Mocha tests: The `describe()` and `it()` description strings linked together with spaces
 * For JUnit tests: The package name, class name, and function name linked together with spaces

+You can use Sauce Labs with {{site.data.keyword.DRA_short}} by adding the Sauce Labs integration to your pipeline.
+Then, incorporate the `SAUCE_USERNAME` and `SAUCE_ACCESS_KEY` environment variables into Selenium tests as credentials.

 You can see the full titles of all the tests in the logs after a run.